No diplomatic ties to Qatar yet, but trade, travel resuming, says UAE

 Gargash said the main issue with Turkey and Iran was interference in Arab sovereignty and interests and that mending the Gulf rift would foster more “collective agreement on geostrategic issues” despite differences in approaches.

-Reporting by Ghaida Ghantous, Lisa Barrington and Aziz El Yaakoubi; Writing by Ghaida Ghantous; Editing by Gareth Jones, William Maclean
+Reporting by Ghaida Ghantous, Lisa Barrington and Aziz El Yaakoubi; Writing by Ghaida Ghantous; Editing by Gareth Jones, William Maclean, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.